We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Forehead acne often looks like solid red bumps, called papules.
-You might also see bumps with a collection of pus at the top, called pustules.
+You might also see bumps with a collection of pus at the top.
+These are called pustules.

 No matter where you spot acne, it’s important to treat it properly.
-Using over-the-counter (OTC) or prescription acne medicine will help the pimples clear up more quickly.
+You can use over-the-counter (OTC) or prescription medicine to help the pimples clear up more quickly.
 Avoid picking at your acne so you don’t get a scar.

 Sometimes pores get clogged with dirt, excess oil, and dead skin cells.
 Bacteria grow inside, creating swollen bumps.
 Those bumps are pimples.